CDCgov/prime-simplereport-site/_pages/resources/getting-started/testing-facilities/onboard-your-organization.md

 Make sure that the facility name that you enter in the form is accurate, since this is the name that SimpleReport will share with your public health department.

 Within a few days of completing the form, DocuSign will email you a document to review and sign.
+Check your Spam folder for an email with “Access Request for SimpleReport” as the subject message.
 Once you’ve signed, we’ll schedule a video call to wrap up a few final pieces and get your facility access to SimpleReport.